Skip to content

 Superannuation contributions paid or payable to exempt employees (e.g. apprentices and trainees) are not subject to payroll tax.

-Other superannuation guarantee charges (i.e. general interest and penalty charges) are not taxable.
+Other superannuation guarantee charges (i.e. general interest and penalty charges) are also not taxable.

 When you lodge your: